 Wine, Truffles and olives: the symbols of our land

 From the green and crunchy picholine olives, to the strong scents of the black truffles in winter, not-to-mention the thousand-year-old winemaking tradition, your stay in the Pays d’Uzès Pont du Gard destination will be a festival for your taste buds.

 The “picholine” olive is a deep green colour, with the perfect crunch and a unique taste.
 It is ideal as an early evening snack, as a fruity oil or to accompany various dishes.
 Its superb quality is confirmed by the PDO “olives and olive oils of Nîmes” and a celebration is held in its name every year in the spring.

-The black truffle from Pays d’Uzès and Pont du Gard “Tuber Melanosporum” was awarded the prestigious French national label “Site Remarquable du Goût” in 2016.
-It can be enjoyed all year round and it is celebrated in January, for the Week-end de la Truffe.
+The black truffle from Pays d’Uzès and Pont du Gard “Tuber Melanosporum”, can be enjoyed all year round and it is celebrated in January, for the Week-end de la Truffe.